Flying Squirrels' Hjelle, Villar used 2020 without season to finish collegiate degrees

 “It was a very seamless process, and it’s just great to have that accomplishment, be able to say, ‘I’m done with my undergrad degree,’” Villar said.

-Villar, a 24 year old who grew up in Pembroke Pines, Fla., said the two main things he’d want to do outside of baseball are either to be a private investigator or a baseball agent.
+Villar, a 24-year-old who grew up in Pembroke Pines, Fla., said the two main things he’d want to do outside baseball are to be a private investigator or a baseball agent.

 Both he and Hjelle have done well with pro baseball.
-Villar is leading the Squirrels this year with 16 RBIs, and tied for the team lead with five home runs.
-Hjelle, the No. 11-rated prospect in the Giants organization by MLB.com, has a 3-1 record and 3.51 ERA in 33 1/3 innings pitched.
+Villar is leading the Squirrels with 16 RBIs, and tied for the team lead with five home runs.
+Hjelle, the No. 11-rated prospect in the Giants organization by MLB.com, has a 3-1 record and 3.51 ERA in 33⅓ innings.

-But both used last year to earn an extra tool to put in their back pockets.
-And both are glad they did.
+Both used last year to earn an extra tool to put in their back pockets.
+Both are glad they did.

 “It’s right there in front of you,” Hjelle said, “just reach out and grab it and get it done.”